Gérald Frère

-Gérald Frère (born 17 May 1951) is a Belgian businessman, the chairman of Groupe Bruxelles Lambert since January 2012, and its former CEO.
+Gérald Frère (born 17 May 1951) is a Belgian billionaire businessman, the chairman of Groupe Bruxelles Lambert since January 2012, and its former CEO.
+As of August 2024, Forbes estimated his net worth at US$3.3 billion.

 Early life

 Gérald Frère was born in Charleroi, Belgium on 17 May 1951.

 He is the eldest son of Albert Frère and his first wife, Nelly Poplimont, and they had a son, Gerald.